Maker-taker fees

 Maker/taker structures impact strategy choice; passive makers aim for rebates while active takers prioritize execution certainty.

-A trading instruction to buy or sell an asset at a specified price or better.
+→An order to buy or sell an asset at a specified price or better, without guaranteeing execution.

 All terms and definitions may update as the Cryptionary improves.